 - Chickenpox - Complications can be serious

-Reassurance: Vaccines have prevented over 21 million deaths from measles alone between 2000-2017.
+Reassurance: Measles vaccination is estimated to have prevented over 21 million deaths worldwide between 2000–2017 (WHO/CDC, Progress Toward Regional Measles Elimination, Worldwide, 2000–2017).
 Your child’s vaccines are protecting their future!

 IAP Recommended Vaccination Schedule (India)